|

 Students from my various weeknight classes were

-invited to meet for an evening of dancing and
+invited to meet for an evening of dance and

 second glance.
 Now, thanks in large part to